OmorSifat/Exercise-02/README.md

-# Exercise-02
+# Assignment-02 List:

-# Assignment List:
+# 01 Create a Cat Website.

-# o1 Create a Cat Website.
+# 02 Create a All Animals Website.